GomuSkelly/MozAIk/README.md

+**Setup Guide + Specifications for MozAIk_Generative-Sampler_v1:**

+As above, but also install [cg-use-everywhere](https://github.com/chrisgoringe/cg-use-everywhere) nodes via the Manager in ComfyUI.

+On a 4060TI 16GB, the newly added generative sampler takes just under 10 mins to create a full 64 clip sample bank at 47.6s per sample length.

+YMMV with samples shorter/longer than 47.6s.

+(Some prompts work really well with a few seconds sample length and others sound garbled)

 **Models:**

 All necessary model links are now in the notes of our workflows.
-(Contained within the MozAIk_v1.1.json)
+(Contained within the MozAIk_v1.2.json)